Preschool Opportunities and Mandatory Kindergarten

 When policymakers ensure a pension for public employees, including teachers, they are making a statement to those employees that they are important, their work is valued and they are worth the investment.

 By all accounts, the Indiana Public Retirement System (INPRS) is in good shape and is used as an example nationally of how to run a public pension plan.
 The plan is well-funded and considered fiscally sound by experts.

 INPRS has indicated that Indiana has the lowest burden per household to fully fund public pensions in the country.
 Indiana also has the second lowest combined pension and long-term debt liability in the U.S. as a percentage of its gross domestic product.

 - Focus on providing a true cost-of-living adjustment (COLA) for retirees, rather than a 13th check.
-Based on future projections, COLA amounts should be on a scale ranging from three percent to one percent.

 - Provide a catch-up provision to help elevate pension benefits of those who have been in retirement for a long time to improve purchasing power for retirees.

 - Ensure that Indiana's plan remains a hybrid DB/DC plan rather than moving to a DC plan, which would lower benefits to retirees.